 The measurement of the distance to the Moon (780,000 stadia).

-A map of the Nile's route as far as Khartoum.
+this has not survived... a map of the Nile's route as far as Khartoum...

-A map of the entire known world... from Northern Britain to Ceylon...
+a map of the entire known world from Northern Britain to Ceylon and

 About 200 BC Eratosthenes